 New Mexico Child Guardianship Laws

 Whenever possible, New Mexico guardianship issues are decided under the Kinship Guardian Act.
-This means if parents are unable or unwilling to raise their children, then preference will be given people able and willing to care for them.
+This means if parents are unable or unwilling to raise their children, then preference will be given to people able and willing to care for them.
 This preference might extend to relatives or other people who have close relationships with the children.

 There's no requirement that you be legally related to the child or children, but you must share a close bond if you seek guardianship.
 Guidelines of the Kinship Guardianship Act might include: